Things to do in Ho Chi Minh City Vietnam

 Like many South East Asian countries, Ho Chi Minh City weather is divided into two seasons, wet and dry, to get the most out of Ho Chi Minh City sightseeing it’s advisable to come in the dry season.

 The wet season (monsoon season) is from May to November, while tropical storms and high humidity make Ho Chi Minh City less comfortable, for the budget conscious Ho Chi Minh City hotels and Ho Chi Minh City tourist attractions offer great deals during this time.
+Ho Chi Minh city also has late afternoon tropical storms so a good quality umbrella is essential to keep dry.

 Ho Chi Minh City Airport